pulseflow/petal/packages/eslint-config/README.md

 ## customization

-we use [eslint's flat config feature][eslint-flat]. it provides much better orginzation and composition. normally you only need to import and use the `petal` preset:
+we use [eslint flat config]. it provides much better orginzation and composition. normally you only need to import and use the `petal` preset:

 ```js
 // eslint.config.js